GedikEngin/Imecar/general/notes.md

 _Programmatic navigation: Redirection and/or dynamic routing based on prior interactions.
 Such as a login vs sign up action._

 _Internet of Things (IoT): The network and communications between physical devices.
 Such as vehicles, appliances and other objects that have sensors or data to transmit.
 It uses the internet to achieve this.
 Summarized to 'smart' devices communicating without direct human involvement._

+_Aggregating Data: Combining individual data to create a data that is a composition of the other types._

+_Atomicity: A property of transactions in database systems, referred to via ACID acronym._

+_ACID: Atomicity/All-or-nothing, consistency, isolation, durability_

+_All-or-nothing: If a transaction has multiple steps and operations, they are all executed as one unit.
+If there is an error within any of the steps, i.e. transaction is unsuccessful, the entire transaction is rolled back and the database remains unchanged ensuring consistency through out the system._

+_Consistency: Regardless of consistency provided by Atomicity/all-or-nothing, the database still needs to have consistency that allows it to transition from one consistent state to another at the end of a transaction._

+_Isolation: This property allows transactions to be independent of one another.
+This prevents interference between multiple transactions to one another.
+Each transaction should be able to do its own thing without being dependent or influenced by another transaction._

+_Durability: After a transaction is complete, the changes should be permanent and not be influenced by crashes or system failures.
+The state after transactions should not be volatile._